-The American Podiatric Medical Association (APMA), and Neuropathy Action Foundation (NAF), have joined together to produce an educational video focusing on diabetic neuropathy featuring celebrity Jerry Mathers, from the hit sitcom “Leave it to Beaver”.
+The American Podiatric Medical Association (APMA), and Neuropathy Action Foundation (NAF), have joined together to produce an educational video focusing on diabetic peripheral neuropathy featuring celebrity Jerry Mathers, from the hit sitcom “Leave it to Beaver”.

 Diabetes is one of the most common causes of peripheral neuropathy, but knowing the signs and symptoms, and seeking expert medical attention from a podiatrist when the feet are affected, can alleviate the pain and/or numbness associated with neuropathy.

 Jerry Mathers explains in the video that he has been diagnosed with diabetic peripheral neuropathy, but proactively monitoring blood glucose levels, following medication therapies, and seeking care by a podiatrist has worked for him.